EDIorg/data-package-best-practices/datapackage-design-BP/in_other_repositories.md

 ### EDI data package metadata

-The EML metadata that will accompany an EDI data package must contain the essential information for users to discover and use the data at the outside data repositories.
+The EML metadata that accompanies a linked EDI data package must contain the essential information for users to discover and use the data at the outside data repository.
+Suggested EML elements and their contents are described below.

--   **Abstract:** Describe the collection generally.
-Since the actual data are held elsewhere, be sure to describe the location of the data being linked to.
-Also provide sufficient information for users to find, re-use, and cite the data entities at the outside data repository.
+-   **Abstract:** Describe the key features of the data package.
+For linked data packages, clearly state that the data are located in an outside repository and direct the user to the correct data citation.
+Describe the outside dataset in sufficient detail that users can determine whether this data is fit for their use, and instruct them on how to find, re-use, and cite the data held in another repository.

 -   **Creators**

 -   **Contacts**

 -   **Methods:** Collection/generation methods for the data entities at the outside repository that is being linked to.
 If the methods are well-described at the outside repository, this element can simply refer users there.
-In addition, instructions for access to, and proper citation of, the data entities at the outside repository should be provided.
+In addition, detailed instructions on how to access and cite the data entities at the outside repository should be provided if the briefer abstract is not sufficiently detailed.

 -   **Geographic description** and **coordinates**: At a minimum these elements should define a bounding box that will make the data package discoverable through EDI, DataOne, or other geographic search interfaces.
 Additional coordinates can be given in the manifest entity below.